 This site was detected through the examination of aerial photographs.
 It appears as a dark spread of material in a ploughed field.
-The field was under pasture at the time of survey and no visible surface trace of the possible fulacht fiadh/burnt spread survives above ground.
+The field was under pasture at the time of survey and no visible surface trace of the possible fulachta fiadh/burnt spread survives above ground.
 It is highly likely that the site has been ploughed out and therefore levelled.
-The site was highlighted at an early stage in the assessment process, and is therefore, avoided by polesets.
+The site was highlighted at an early stage in the assessment process, and is therefore, avoided by pole sets.

 The nearest structure BC131 will be positioned in the field boundary 26m to the north of the site.
+As with recorded monuments along the route, potential construction access routes should be chosen prior to the commencement of the development, with a view to avoiding traversing the site.
 For the sake of completeness, an archaeologist should also be present during construction to monitor ground works associated with Poleset BC131.

-Figure 7.18 Potential fulacht fiadh indicated by arrow
+Figure 5.15 Potential fulacht fiadh indicated by arrow